-Yang San-bo (1503-1557), a young scholar born in Damyang, built this garden after returning to his hometown giving up his worldly ambitions when his teacher, Jo Gwang-jo, was sent to exile in a literati purge.
+Yang San-bo (1503-1557), a young scholar born in Damyang, built this garden after returning to his hometown and giving up his worldly ambitions when his teacher, Jo Gwang-jo, was sent to exile as part of a literati purge.

-The woods have various trees including bamboo, pine, zelkova and maple trees.
+The woods have various trees including bamboo, pine, zelkova, and maple trees.

 Main structures like pavilions, gates, and walls bear signs engraved on stone or wooden plates, such as Aeyangdan, Ogongmun, or Soswae Cheosa Yanggong Jiryeo (Free Man with Pure Mind; The Hut of Lord Yang).